 Insider tip: The cable car station to go to Curzútt is a 40 minute walk or a nine minute ride on bus 311 from the Bellinzona station.
 If the Tibetan bridge is what you are after, buy a return ticket for the cable car to Curzútt.
 This will save you time, but you might also miss out on beautiful sceneries that only hikers are rewarded with.

 Visit the LAC Lugano Arts Center

 Lugano is a city of culture as evidenced by the many art pieces displayed in museums and outdoors.
-We enjoy strolling along the lake on a quest to discovering new works of art.
+We enjoy strolling along the lake on a quest to discover new works of art.

 The LAC Lugano Arts Center is our favorite address for art exhibits and concerts.
 Home to an extensive permanent collection, the LAC regularly hosts special exhibits, too.
 And those into live music should keep an eye on the event calendar.
 We particularly love the classical concerts by the Orchestra della Svizzera italiana.